robert-ciro/robert-ciro/README.md

 ## I am senior Software engineer

+ He starts his day with “Eggs and Toast" and lives by the motto:  "I was born to make mistakes, not to fake perfection."

 - ❤ I love to discover new wonderful places around the world as much as I love to explore new technologies and techniques.
 - 😄 I starts my day with “Eggs and Toast"
 - 🥅 I am constantly learning new technologies